-This sale is considered important to the appraisal because of its location within the Kodiak Island Borough market.
+This sale is considered important to the appraisal because of its location within the Kodiak Island Borough market and the fact it was acquired by a public agency through market purchase.
 The sale is superior to the subject in location and potential for use.
 It is also superior in that it includes the subsurface estate.
 It is inferior in timber value.

-At expected level of timber value sale number 3 supports a value of the subject of \$2,943 per acre.
+At expected level of timber value sale number 3 supports a value of the subject of \$965 per acre.

 Sale number 4 is the surface estate to a 229 acre parcel in the Johnson Creek area, north of Juneau.
 The sale was confirmed by Horan, Corak and Company.
 Circumstances of sale seem to have evolved around the operation of a subsurface mine by the purchaser.
-The property was purchased to provide surface support for the mine.
+The property was purchased to provide surface support facilities for the mine.